-Now Lemma 1.4 applies, both for ellipses and hyperbolas, thereby completing the proof of Theorem 2.1.
+Now Lemma 4 applies, both for ellipses and hyperbolas, thereby completing the proof of Theorem 6.

-Let us add that the Tait-Kneser theorem is closely related to another classical result, the 4-vertex theorem that, in its simplest form, states that a plane oval has at least four vertices.
-As the example in Figure 3 shows, its analog does not hold in centroaffine geometry: the circle of radius 1 centered at (0.5,0) has only 2 "vertices", that is, hyper-osculating central conics.
+Let us add that the Tait-Kneser theorem is closely related to another classical result, the four-vertex theorem, which, in its simplest form, states that a plane oval has at least four vertices.
+As the example in Figure 3 shows, its analogue does not hold in centroaffine geometry: the circle of radius 1 centered at (0.5, 0) has only two "vertices," that is, hyperosculating central conics.

-Remark 2.5.
+REMARK 10.
 The Lorentzian geometry of the space of central conics is studied in [16].